 - Failure to obey road rules

 Depending on the causal factors behind your truck accident, different parties may be held liable for the damages resulting from your injury.
-A Hattiesburg truck accident lawyer from the Morris Bart law firm can launch an investigation of your collision and demand that the at-fault party pay for your losses.
+A Hattiesburg truck accident lawyer from Morris Bart, LTD., can launch an investigation into your collision and demand that the at-fault party pay for your losses.

 Various parties may be at fault for any given truck collision.
-An operator who crashes because they were speeding, taking drugs, or driving more than the allotted allowable hours without a break can be negligent.
-Apart from the truck driver, however, liability could fall on:
+A commercial truck operator could be negligent if they crash because they were speeding, drunk driving, or driving more than the allotted FMCSA service hours.
+Apart from the truck driver, liability could fall on:

 - The trucking company: The operator’s employer may be negligent if they pressured the driver to exceed their hours.
 They may also be held accountable for any damages resulting from their driver’s behavior via the legal principle of vicarious liability.

-- A cargo distributor: A distributor who loaded the cargo may be negligent if the cargo was improperly loaded, causing the vehicle to overheat, or making it hard for the driver to stop the truck before running into you.
+- A cargo distributor: The distributor who loaded the cargo may be negligent if it was improperly packed.
+Improper loading could cause a semi-truck to overheat.
+A poorly loaded cargo can shift, causing the truck to lose balance or making it difficult for the driver to stop the truck before running into you.

-- A maintenance service provider: If a maintenance tech failed to properly service the truck, leading to a malfunction that caused your accident, can be held liable for damages.
+- A maintenance service provider: If a maintenance tech failed to properly service the truck and that failure led to a malfunction that caused your accident, the service provider could be liable for damages.

-- A parts manufacturer: If a truck part – like the brakes or steering wheel, for example – were defective, the part manufacturer, distributor, and retailer may be held accountable for your damages.
+- A parts manufacturer: If a truck part —like the brakes or steering wheel, for example — was defective, the part manufacturer, distributor, and retailer may be accountable for your damages.

-Each of these parties owed you a duty of care to take reasonable measures and act in a way that would keep you from harm.
-By failing to fulfill this duty, any party can be held liable for the losses resulting from the injury you sustained in an accident.
+Each of these parties owes you a duty of care to take reasonable measures and act in a way that would keep you from harm.
+By failing to fulfill this duty, any at-fault party can be held liable for the losses resulting from injuries in an auto accident.

-How Can Black Box Evidence Help in My Truck Accident Claim?
+How Can Black Box Evidence Help in My Hattiesburg Truck Accident Claim?

-One of the best advances in truck accident cases is the requirement for newer trucks to install a black box recorder.
-This is the same kind of device used in airplane crashes to determine how a crash happened.
+Recent technological advances in the trucking industry require newer trucks to install a black box recorder.
+The black box is a device like those used in airplane crashes to determine how the crash happened.

-It is a silent witness in a truck accident case, but the data in these recorders can get erased.
-By hiring our truck accident lawyers in Hattiesburg after your crash, we can demand that evidence and send it off for examination by experts.
+The black box acts as a silent witness in a truck accident case, providing critical evidence to support your truck accident claim.
+However, the data in these recorders can be erased, so act quickly.
+Our truck accident lawyers in Hattiesburg can demand the black box as evidence and send it off for expert examination.

 Types of Recoverable Damages for a Truck Accident in Hattiesburg

 Every truck wreck is different.
-Your truck accident lawyer in Hattiesburg will need to thoroughly review documentation and speak with experts to calculate the damages he or she will demand from the defendant in your case.
+Your truck accident lawyer in Hattiesburg will need to thoroughly review documentation and speak with experts to calculate the financial compensation they can demand from the defendant in your case.

 - Lost income